multifacet/0sim-workspace/README.md

     - Cause: We believe this is a KVM bug but are not 100% sure.
 The fact that 1024-1027GB machines boot and run indicates that this is not a hardware limitation.

+# List of `runner` Experiments

+The `runner` has a bunch of subcommands (see `./runner help`) to do different setup routines and run different experiments from our paper.
+Each one has a submodule in the `runner` source code and command line option.
+This section contains a list of the current set of sucommands and what each one does.
+Please see the source code and the `./runner help` messages for more info.

+Setup routines:

+- `setup00000`: The main setup routine that installs 0sim.
+- `setup00001`: Auxilliary setup routine that builds and installs a kernel in a virtual machine.

+Experiments:

+- `exp00000`: Runs one of the following workloads in simulation:
+    - A single-threaded memcached client that does insertions on a memcached server on the same host.
+    - A microbenchmark that mmaps and touches pages linearly in memory.
+    - A microbenchmark that mmaps pages and writes a incrementing counter to each page.
+    - A single-threaded redis client that does insertions on a redis server on the same host.
+    - The Metis in-memory MR workload doing a matrix multiplication (this one tends to crash for large workloads).

+- `exp00002`: Runs one of the following microbenchmarks (in simulation) that evaluates 0sim's TSC offsetting mechansim:
+    - A workload that executes `rdtsc` repeatedly.
+    - A workload that produces either very local memory accesses or one with very poor temporal and spatial locality.

+- `exp00003`: Runs a memcached workload in simulation the presence of intense kernel compaction activity.
+This requires `setup00001` with the `markm_instrumented` branch.

+- `exp00004`: Similar to `exp00003` but runs on bare-metal and intended as a comparison baseline.
+This requires `setup00000` run with the `markm_instrumented` branch.

+- `exp00005`: Runs NAS CG class E in simulation and collects compressibility statistics.

+- `exp00006`: Boot the kernel in simulation and collect metrics from struct page initiailization.
+This requires `setup00001` be run with branch `markm_instrument_ktask` or `markm_instrumented`.

+- `exp00007`: Runs one of a few workloads in simulation and collects `/proc/buddyinfo` periodically.

+- `exp00008`: Runs one of a few workloads in simulation and collects infomation about direct and indirect reclamation.
+This requires `setup00001` be run with branch `markm_instrumented`.

+- `exp00009`: Runs either a microbenchmark or memcached in simulation while running a kernel build on the host.
+This is intended as a test for 0sim's TSC offsetting mechansim.

+- `exp00010`: Runs one of a few workloads on bare-metal; intended as a comparison baseline.

+- `exptmp`: A perpetually unstable experiment where I play around with trying to get things to work.
+Having a separate name makes it easier to not accidentally use the results for anything.